cidgoh/VIRUS-MVP/README.md

-**One currently unresolved issue:** If you upload a file while the application is deployed through Docker, and then later attempt to upload a file while the application is deployed locally, the application will likely run into permission issues related to the _nf-ncov-voc_ cache.
+**One currently unresolved issue:** If you upload a file while the application is deployed through Docker, and then later attempt to upload a file while the application is deployed natively, the application will likely run into permission issues related to the _nf-ncov-voc_ cache.
 You can fix this by removing all cache files in the `nf-ncov-voc/` directory: